What is Darzalex Faspro?

 - in combination with the medicines bortezomib and dexamethasone in people who have received at least one prior medicine to treat multiple myeloma.

-- alone in people who have received at least three prior medicines, including a proteasome inhibitor and an immunomodulatory agent, or did not respond to a proteasome inhibitor and an immunomodulatory agent.
+- alone in people who have received at least three prior medicines, including a proteasome inhibitor and an immunomodulatory agent, did not respond to a proteasome inhibitor and an immunomodulatory agent.

 It is not known if Darzalex Faspro is safe and effective in children.